Mattia46/firstMonth/tec.md

 Transparency, in it’s simplest form means to be honest; with yourself and others.

 Learning how to code in 12 weeks is a crazy thing.
 For you to be able to achieve this, we need you to work with everyone, follow our way and agree to adhere to the rules that govern Makers Academy.
 Our code of conduct supports an optimal learning environment that ensures that everyone gets the most out of the learning experience.

 We expect you to be transparent in:
-- showing up on time (_in the mornings as well as to the lectures_)
+- showing up on time
 - working through the projects and challenges you are given each week/day
 - communicating when you are struggling
 - pair programming with others